The Truth About Mycotoxin Binders

 The method developed by IFA and the BIOMIN Research Center requires that 200 grams of the adsorbent are able to bind more than 90% of 4,000 ppb of aflatoxin at a pH of 5.0.
 This is a rather high bar, as the chart below shows that only 3 out of 30 commercially-available products tested met the requirements.
 This set of requirements was later adopted as a reference for testing adsorbent materials by the European Union Reference Laboratories (EURL).

 It is important that the aflatoxin binding is strong e.g. not easily undone—otherwise the bound toxins could be released again and impair animal performance.

 Any binder used in the food and feed chain should by definition be safe for animals, consumers and the environment.
-In practice, this means that the substance should be non-toxic and have no carry-over into meat and other animal products.
+In practice, this means that the substance has to be be non-toxic and has no carry-over into meat and other animal products.

 5. In vivo biomarkers studies

 Data from a minimum of three in vivo studies performed in at least two different locations showing statistically significant effects must be provided to demonstrate efficacy at the lowest recommended dosage in a specific species.
 Demonstration of efficacy must be provided according to scientifically recognized biomarkers for target species.

 These five criteria are reflected in the EU authorization process that governs claims of mycotoxin deactivation.
 The BIOMIN – IFA project allowed researchers to identify a particular bentonite for its outstanding aflatoxin binding abilities.
 This bentonite was scientifically evaluated by EFSA and obtained the EU authorization for mycotoxin deactivation—a testimony to its safety, efficacy and purity.